-For all experiments involving randomness (i. e., those on the random graphs as well as the sampling for characteristic path lengths), 20 runs were performed to ensure consistency.
+For all experiments involving randomness (i. e. those on the random graphs as well as the sampling for characteristic path lengths), 20 runs were performed to ensure consistency.
 The presented values are the arithmetic means over the runs; the deviations across the runs were negligible in all experiments.

-4.3.2.
-First Observations
+4.3.2 Observations

-Figures 5-7 show the results for the clustering coefficients and the characteristic path lengths for both datasets, plotted against the number |Y| of tag assignments for the respective monthly snapshots.
+Figures 1-3 show the results for the clustering coefficients and the characteristic path lengths for both datasets, plotted against the number |Y| of tag assignments for the respective monthly snapshots.

 Both folksonomy datasets under consideration exhibit the small world characteristics as defined at the beginning of this section.
+Their clustering coefficients are extremely high, while the characteristic path lengths are comparable to (Bib-Sonomy) or even considerably lower (del.icio.us) than those of the binomial random graphs.

+4.3.2.1 Del.icio.us.

-Their clustering coefficients are extremely high, while the characteristic path lengths are comparable to (BibSonomy) or even considerably lower (del.icio.us) than those of the binomial random graphs. del.icio.us.
-In the del.icio.us dataset (Figures 6 and 7, right hand sides), it can be seen that both clustering coefficients are extremely high at about 0.86, much higher than those for the permuted and binomial random graphs.
+In the del.icio.us dataset (Figures 2 and 3, right hand sides), it can be seen that both clustering coefficients are extremely high at about 0.86, much higher than those for the permuted and binomial random graphs.
 This could be an indication of coherence in the tagging behaviour: if, for example, a given set of tags is attached to a certain kind of resources, users do so consistently.